 - Ideal for high-speed transmission internal connections such as ThunderboltTM 3 (20 Gbps／lane)

-- Prevent EMI leakage with 360˚ EMI shielding and multi-point ground design
+- Prevent EMI leakage with 360˚ EMC shielding and multi-point ground design

 - High mating retention force with mechanical locking cover

 - High contact reliability